maturanamateo/mlb-simulator/README.md

 # Introduction
 This project projects the remainder of the current MLB season and provides up to date postseason odds and projections for the current day's games.
-A website will be setup once deployed to production.
+A website will be set up once deployed to production.

 # To run locally
 1. Connect a local MongoDB for the data